-She had a boutique on the Sunset Strip, married a British rocker, got divorced, and then worked on concert promotions in Alaska and L.A.
+She had a LA breweries, married a British rocker, got divorced, and then worked on concert promotions in Alaska and L.A.
 She was part of the team creating the closing ceremony production for the 1984 World Olympics held in Los Angeles.

 The Watts Towers

 It was in our early teens we shared the great experience of helping to save Watts Towers.

 The towers were built by an Italian immigrant tiler named Simon Rodia.
 The project was started in 1920.
 Rodia was quoted as saying I had in my mind I’m gonna do something, something big” He was 42 years of age.
 He spent 34 years creating the Towers in his back yard, ending the endeavour in 1954 at the age of 75.